erfianugrah/cache-kv-purger/references/internal/IMPROVEMENTS.md

      - Support both single and bulk operations in the same commands based on flags
      - Add namespace name resolution to avoid requiring IDs
    - Implementation:
-     - Created consolidated verb-based command structure
+     - ✅ Created consolidated verb-based command structure
-     - Added namespace resolution by name or ID
+     - ✅ Added namespace resolution by name or ID
-     - Combined bulk and single operations in the same commands
+     - ✅ Combined bulk and single operations in the same commands
-     - Provided improved documentation in KV_COMMAND_GUIDE.md
+     - ✅ Provided improved documentation in KV_DOCUMENTATION.md
+     - ✅ Enhanced list and delete commands with deep recursive metadata search
-     - Removed deprecated legacy commands completely
+     - ✅ Removed all legacy KV commands from the codebase completely
+     - ✅ Cleaned up the implementation files to remove unused code
-   - Impact: More intuitive command structure, reduced command complexity, better discoverability
+   - Impact: More intuitive command structure, reduced command complexity, better discoverability, smaller codebase

 5. **KV Code Refactoring** ✅ IMPLEMENTED
    - Current implementation needed reorganization to align with consolidated commands